Open NAND Flash Interface Working Group: Specifications

 A verification product was announced in June 2009.

 Version 2.3 was published in August 2010.
 It included a protocol called EZ-NAND that hid ECC details.

 Version 3.0 was published in March 2011.
 It required fewer chip-enable pins enabling more efficient printed circuit board routing.

 A standard developed jointly with the JEDEC was published in October 2012.

 Version 3.1, published in october of 2012, includes errata to the original ONFI 3.0 specification, adds LUN SET/GET Features commands, and implements additional data setup and hold values for NV-DDR2 interface.

 Version 3.2, published on July 23, 2013, raised the data rate to 533 MB/s.

 Version 4.0, published on April 17, 2014, introduced the NV-DDR3 interface increases the maximum switching speed from 533 MB/s to 800 MB/s, providing a performance boost of up to 50% for high performance applications enabled by solid-state NAND storage components.

 Version 4.1, published on December 12, 2017, extends NV-DDR3 I/O speeds to 1066 MT/s and 1200MT/s.
 For better signaling performance, ONFI 4.1 adds Duty Cycle Correction (DCC), Read and Write Training for speeds greater than 800MT/s, support for lower pin cap devices with 37.5 Ohms default output resistance, and devices which require data burst exit and restart for long data input and output pauses.
 For lower power, 2.5V Vcc support is added.
 ONFI 4.1 also includes errata to the ONFI 4.0 specification.

 Version 4.2, published on February 12, 2020, extends NV-DDR3 I/O speeds to 1333MT/s, 1466MT/s and 1600MT/s.
 The BGA-252b four channel package is introduced which has a smaller footprint than the existing BGA-272b four channel package.
 To enable higher IOPS multi-plane operations, addressing restrictions related to multi-plane operations are relaxed.

-Version 5.0, Published in May of 2021, ONFI5.0 extends NV-DDR3 I/O speeds up to 2400MT/s.
+Version 5.0, Published in May 2021, ONFI5.0 extends NV-DDR3 I/O speeds up to 2400MT/s.
 A new NV-LPDDR4 lower power interface is introduced with speeds up to 2400MT/s.
 With the NV-LPDDR4 interface, an optional Data Bus Inversion (DBI) feature is defined.
 New smaller footprint BGA-178b, BGA-154b and BGA-146b packages are added.
 ONFI5.0 also includes other errata related to the ONFI4.2 specification.